zhiming99/rpc-frmwrk/README.md

 11. `Streaming support to provide double-direction stream transfer`

 ---
+[`Sun 11 Aug 2019 07:11:55 PM Beijing`]
+1. FetchData works now.
+And moving on to the streaming data transfer over the tcp connection.
+I can see the light at the end of the tunnel...

 [`Wed 07 Aug 2019 09:48:22 PM Beijing`]
 1. OpenStream works now.
 Next to get the FetchData to work over the Tcp connection.
 It should be ok very soon...